stpapaix/MSFabric-private-workspace/README.md

 [Create a Private Endpoint](https://learn.microsoft.com/en-us/fabric/security/security-workspace-level-private-links-set-up#step-5-create-a-private-endpoint)

-Now you will have something like this schema
+After doing these 3 steps you will have something like this schema

 ![](assets/20250919_193335_Workspace-private-link-for-Fabric-scaled-1.png)